JuanRamirez2000/RoadtripMusic/README.md

     - [ ] Make it so that users can add more than one destination
     - [ ] Make it so that users can change their driving method
     - [ ] Look at MapBox directions API to see other useful options
+- [ ] Users should have a profile where they can view previous trips
+- [ ] Add a sidebar for options and tracking
+- [ ] Add NextJS layouts to better structure the content of the page

 ## Changes and optimizations needed